support for Dads in Distress

 Workshops: We also operate regular free workshops (100% confidential) with external ‘dad friendly’ experts such as lawyers, police officers and psychologists who can answer your questions in a safe space.

-Helpline: Last, but not least, we operate our helpline on 1300 853 437 which 7 days a week.
-Check calendar above for specific times in your timezone.
+Helpline: Last, but not least, we operate our helpline on 1300 853 437 open 7 days a week, 9am-5pm AET (or check linked calendar linked for times in your timezone).
 The helpline can be busy but if you are prompted to leave a voicemail, please do so because we can see your call but we are probably tied up on another one right there and then – we will call you back quickly.

-All of our DIDs support is listed in our calendar above.
+All of our DIDs support is listed in our calendar.
 Click on any entry to expand it and see more detail such as the meeting address or to get the link to join an online meeting.

 24/7 Online Chat & Forum